Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Single--hole states

-for the states $\alpha =1$ and $\alpha = 3$, and for two representative values of $D$ (Fig.~\ref{fig:molec_orbitals}).
+for states $\alpha =1$ and $\alpha = 3$, and for two representative values of $D$ (Fig.~\ref{fig:molec_orbitals}).
 The overall character of each eigenstate is determined by the dominant heavy--hole contribution $(j,m)=(3/2,3/2)$, which is bonding and antibonding for the ground [panels (a, e)] and first excited (c, g) states, respectively.
 The main light--hole component $(j,m)=(3/2,-1/2)$ clearly displays a different spatial distribution, with a larger number of nodes (b, d, f, h).
-In particular, we observe a transition in the excited state: at small interdot distances, its heavy-- and light-- hole spatial distributions (c, d) display a strong resemblance, while at larger distances they are nearly disjointed (g, h).
+In particular, we observe a transition in the excited state: at small interdot distances, its heavy-- and light-- hole spatial distributions (c, d) are very similar, while at larger distances they are nearly disjointed (g, h).
 Such transition is captured in the dependence of the linear entropies on $a$ (see below).
-We omit the minority contributions to the charge density, which for states $\alpha = 1$ and $\alpha = 3$ correspond to $(j,m)=(3/2,-3/2)$, $(j,m)=(3/2,1/2)$ and $j = 1/2$, as they are very small.
+We omit the minority contributions to the charge density, which for states $\alpha = 1$ and $\alpha = 3$ correspond to $(j,m)=(3/2,-3/2)$, $(j,m)=(3/2,1/2)$ and $j = 1/2$, as they are comparatively negligible.